dheid/fontchooser/README.md

 allows users to select a font by selecting a font family name and the installed font variants.
 Users are able to search for a font and insert their own preview text.

+This font chooser is fully Java 9 compatible.

 ## Cross Platform
 ![Font Chooser (Cross Platform)](fontchooser-metallookandfeel.png "Font Chooser (Cross Platform)")